- Form Your Team

 Step 5: Register For The Affiliate Tournament

 For the 2021 season, Wisconsin Destination Imagination will be holding a virtual Affiliate tournament in April 2021.
 Regional tournaments will not be held.
-More information will be released about how to register and participate in the 2021 Wisconsin DI tournament.
+Visit the 2021 Wisconsin DI Affiliate tournament section for the timeline, a checklist, and registration information.
 Registration for the Wisconsin Affiliate tournament is done here on the WIDI site.
 A log in separate from the DIHQ site will be required and is based on the same email used when the TM was registered on the DIHQ site.

 If a team qualifies to participate in Global Finals, further registration will be necessary and instructions will follow.